goldfinch-eng/mono/packages/docs/docs/reference/contracts/architecture/index.md

 sidebar_position: 6
 ---

 This diagram visualizes the relationships and interactions between the Protocol's contracts.
-It is visible in higher resolution on [Whimsical](https://whimsical.com/goldfinch-architecture-3kP8x64Z8i4L3rBd5wgePi).

 ![Architecture](./architecture.png)